xupengf1992/xupengf1992.github.io/index.md

 ## Profile
-<br>　　Pengfei Xu, Postdoctoral Fellow in Peking University, is a highly self-motivated researcher with demonstrated research expertise in silicon photonic computing system architectures; high-speed optical transceiver chips; optimization algorithm and programming; photonic and optoelectronic device simulation, fabrication and testing.
+　　Pengfei Xu, Postdoctoral Fellow in Peking University, is a highly self-motivated researcher with demonstrated research expertise in silicon photonic computing system architectures; high-speed optical transceiver chips; optimization algorithm and programming; photonic and optoelectronic device simulation, fabrication and testing.

 |||
 | :-: | :-- |